1. Be aware of the structure and function of the normal nose and sinuses with particular reference to the following:

 2. Understand the incidence/prevalence, clinical presentation, the management and prognosis of epistaxis.

-“Medical term for a nosebleed.
+“Epistaxis is the medical term for a nosebleed.
 The commonest reason for emergency admission to the ENT ward.”

 ~ 60% of the population in a lifetime